25 Simple Ways To Adopt A French Lifestyle From Anywhere

 15. Add Le Goûter To Your Day

 Le goûter is a small afternoon snack — usually sweet, and often shared by children and adults alike.
+It can be something simple: a crêpe, a piece of dark chocolate, or a fruit compote.

 Macarons with a cup of coffee sitting on a table